shahreyar-abeer/my_blog/content/_index.md

 <p class = "first"> Recursion.
 A concept that's quite difficult to get the hang of.
-But one has to face it a surprising number of times along the way.
+But one faces it a surprising number of times along the way.
 If you don't believe me, try staring at the clock for a few minutes.
 </p>